Save for your first home through super

 - FHSS Scheme withdrawals include an associated earnings amount, which is a notional amount calculated by the ATO at the shortfall interest charge rate.
 This’ll be different from actual earnings in your super fund.
 All investments, including super, have some risk.
 Investment returns aren’t guaranteed.
 Past performance isn’t a reliable indicator of future returns.

 - Salary sacrifice may affect some Government benefits and employee benefits.
-Consider getting financial advice before deciding if a salary sacrifice arrangement is right for you.
+We recommend you consider seeking financial advice before deciding if a salary sacrifice arrangement is right for you.

 - If you have previously held a relevant property in Australia, you may be eligible if the ATO determines that you have suffered a financial hardship that resulted in a loss of ownership of all property interests.